Daryn250/Spellsmith/README.md

 needed currently:

-a bag that can be used to switch items between screens ###### NEEDS WORKED ON

-bag currently has adding items. needs to render items correctly and also load items correctly (easy fix i hope) bag needs internal physics :D

 make it so that the handle burns off if it's made of wood (maybe? maybe just set it as it as a low max heat and then I can make every part of the sword dynamically heat)

 day/night cycle